input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_runtime_engine/hre_interface.md

 with WASM modules and for implementation host functionality.

-All host implementations for a specific [*HRE*] are defined inside corresponded `../hermes/cron/host.rs` and could look like this:
+All host implementations for a specific [*HRE*] are defined inside corresponded `../hermes/cron/host.rs` and looks like this:

 ```Rust
 use crate::{